Skip to main content

 8 tips to pass your S65 exam:

 1. Expect detailed questions.
-Overall, Series 65 has a heavier tilt toward products, so be ready for those types of questions to come up.
+Overall, Series 65 has a heavier tilt toward products, so be ready to compare and contrast product features.

 2. Prepare for content creep.
 There’s significant “content creep” on the S65 exam involving “hot products” and unethical sales practices.
-Product features and suitability information included in other exams like SIE, Series 6, or Series 7 shows up on this test.
+If you’ve taken other securities like SIE, S6, or S7, you’ll see some familiar concepts.

-3. Find a lot of math on Series 65.
-The Series 65 math-based questions which many candidates find especially difficult so give those some extra practice.
+3. Be ready for some math on Series 65.
+The Series 65 includes math-based questions which many candidates find especially difficult so give those some extra practice.
 Prepare to understand mathematical concepts, not necessarily calculations.

 7. Sleep.
 Breaks.
 Physical movement.
 Focus.
 Adopt and prioritize these 4 learning and retention strategies to ensure you pass your exam on the first try.
 Check out our article about heathy learning habits here!